Navigating COVID-19 relief programs for your small or medium-sized business

-If you can’t project your cash flow in these uncertain times, have fixed costs and can’t rely on sales, you’ll likely need to take on debt.
+If you can’t project your cash flow in these uncertain times, have high fixed costs and can’t rely on sales, maybe you may need to consider taking on more debt.
 Addressing the above questions will help you estimate how much long-term debt you might need and how much you’re able to take on.

 We hear what’s keeping Alberta entrepreneurs up at night and linked three major concerns with associated aid programs:

 If you need help with your operating costs (existing or new): Canada Emergency Business Account (CEBA).
 Willing to assume some short-term debt?
 This is one of the first programs you should look at as it’s the least risky debt available: interest free until December 2022, and renewable for three years at five per cent if not repaid in full.
-If you do pay in full by December 31, 2022, you’ll receive 25 per cent loan forgiveness ($10,000).
+With the governments most recent announcement, businesses can now receive an additional $20,000, for a total of $60,000.
+If repaid by December 31, 2022, thirty-three per cent of the loan will be forgiven (up to $20,000).
 You can also access CEBA if you’re changing your business direction and have new costs for equipment, communication and delivery.
-Visit this page for FAQ and eligibility requirements.
+Visit this page for FAQ and to apply.

 If you need to cover payroll costs: Canada Emergency Wage Subsidy (CEWS).
-This taxable program will cover up to 75 per cent of your employee wages, retroactively between March 15 and August 29, 2020.
-Eligibility is based on lost revenue, you may apply if your gross revenue has dropped by at least 15 per cent in March, and 30 per cent in April and May.
+This taxable program has recently been extended to June 2021 and will cover up to 65 per cent of your employee wages.
+Eligibility is based on lost revenue, you can calculate your subsidy amount here.
 Use it to rehire key employees who were laid off because of COVID-19, then, since you get cash back, “you can use it to afford upcoming expenses, like rent or utilities,” Sandi says.
-If you’re still unable to cover the remaining 25 per cent of your employees’ wages, programs like the Canada Emergency Response Benefit (CERB) are available to employees who have lost their job due to COVID-19.
-Keep in mind, if you do temporarily lay off employees, there’s a chance they may not return once the business re-opens.
+Eligible businesses have until January 31, 2021 to apply, or 180 days after the end of the claim period, whichever comes later

 Keep track of everything you apply for and the details—such as how you used your loan—as there undoubtedly will be audits later on.
 You need to document all your processes and the numbers you’ve included to back up why you thought you qualified, and the numbers you used in the application.